blagerweij/liquibase-sessionlock/README.md

 ```

 ## Usage
 To use the new lockservice, simply add a dependency to the library.
-Because the priority is higher
-than the StandardLockService, it will automatically be used (provided the database is supported).
-The library supports Liquibase v3.x and v4.x.
+In Liquibase v4.x, because the priority is higher than the StandardLockService, it will automatically be used (provided the database is supported).

+In Liquibase v3.7.x and above, especially when used standalone or integrated with Dropwizard framework, `com.github.blagerweij.sessionlock` string needs to be added to Liquibase classpath scanner's whitelist of packages to scan, by either system property `liquibase.scan.packages` or `Liquibase-Package` entry in MANIFEST.mf, as described [here](https://github.com/liquibase/liquibase/blob/46fc9ce9ba08806d9ad943983cc99f4f9160aeb7/liquibase-core/src/main/java/liquibase/servicelocator/ServiceLocator.java#L106)

 ### Maven
 ```xml